mjosborne1/s2s-cs/README.md

 ### preconfiguration
    * Modify the CodeSystem template in ./templates to include the metadata tags for your system
    * Use the Example in ./examples to inform the kind of data file to process in to a CodeSystem
+   * Set up your data folder for in and out or accept the defaults

 ### to install
    * `virtualenv .venv`